vrun33/RISC-V-Processor/README.md

 # Pipelined RISC-V Processor in iVerilog

 A pipelined processor increases the throughput at the cost of latency, which is a good tradeoff.
 It is an extension of the sequential processor.
 We divide the sequenial processor into 5 stages namely the `Instruction Fetch`, `Instruction Decode`, `Execute`, `Memory`, `Write back`.
 We add register files with appropriate inputs and outputs in between these stages and connect them accordingly.
 The pipeline registers are added to store the intermediate values between the stages.
-The pipeline registers are synchronous and are updated at the rising edge of the clock (Except the ID/EX register file).
+The pipeline registers are synchronous and are updated at the rising edge of the clock (_except the register file being written on the negative edge_).
 Note that all the registers have a clock and reset as inputs, unless explicitly stated otherwise.

-## IF/ID Register File
+## IF/ID Register

 - INPUTS : 32-bit `instr`, 64-bit `pc_out`
 - OUTPUTS : 32-bit `instr_IF_ID`, 64-bit `IF_ID_pc_out`

 The instruction from the instruction memory and the pc value are stored in the IF/ID register file.
-The instruction is passed to the ID stage and the pc value is passed to the instruction memory to fetch the next instruction.
+The instruction is passed to the ID stage and the PC value is passed to the instruction memory to fetch the next instruction.

-## ID/EX Register File
+## ID/EX Register

 - INPUTS : 64-bit `IF_ID_pc_out`, 64-bit `read_data1`, 64-bit `read_data2`, 64-bit `imm`, 5-bit `rs1`, 5-bit `rs2`, 5-bit `rd`, 1-bit `reg_write_en_out_mux`, 1-bit `mem_read_out_mux`, 1-bit `mem_to_reg_out_mux`, 1-bit `mem_write_out_mux`, 1-bit `alu_src_out_mux`, 1-bit `reg_write_out_mux`, 4-bit `op_out_mux`, 1-bit `branch_out_mux`